mountain-pass/server-agnostic-functions/packages/core/README.md

 Most serverless functions do not support maintaining websockets or streaming content.
 As such, we have not included support for these services.

+Some serverless environments are not NodeJS environments.
+As such, efforts have been made to exclude all NodeJS native libraries and global variables usage from the `core` module.

 # Supported Providers

 Supported provider wrappers and their example usages: